-Attainment of the network performance and consumer service improvements from these opportunities will be a key priority for the company over the next two to three years.
+Attainment of the network performance and consumer service improvements from the advanced meter deployment will be a key focus for the company over the next two to three years.

 Development of the network is running in line with load growth and associated development projects as detailed in the plan.
 High operating efficiency in terms of reduced network losses, reduced faults per 100km and reduced proven voltage complaints are a direct result of the major capital projects completed during the last few years and which are ongoing.